alzwded/blog/_drafts/switching-spinning-rust-to-ssd-bsd.md

 It reads the new `/etc/boot.conf` and uses the new `/bsd` kernel which we copied over from our SSD, and then asks for the root device: `sd0a`, enter, aaaaand...
 Yes, we're booted off of the SSD, X is running, I can log in, everything is mounted, and we can remove the USB stick.

+I am pleasantly surprised OpenBSD can do this (though I know of an HP-UX "mini" in a particular basement that can only boot off of a very specific floppy, so it's not unheard of in the world of UNXIen).
+I need to try this on Linux at some point, it probably requires grub and the kernel on the USB fub, which then magically becomes the `/boot` partition or something like that; or maybe grub can already read the SSD at that point?

 So, we are in 2022 and I have a system that effectively needs a boot "floppy".
 Now, I just need to gather the necessary willpower to recompile the kernel (again) with `conf bsd root on sd0a swap on sd0b dump on sd0b` and I don't have to type `sd0a<CR><CR>` every time I boot now.

 The only additional annoyance is that if I hibernate the system, the BIOS knows it was hibernated and disables the boot menu and for some strange reason `lan` (PXE) takes precedence over USB.
 This means I need to `CTRL+ALT+DEL` out of the failing PXE boot 3 times until it will let me tell it to use the USB.
 Then, it proceeds to boot asking for root, and then proceeds to detect the hibernation image and load it.
 And everything is fine afterwards.

 Why would I torture myself this way with a boot floppy-actually-usb-drive?
 I have a feeling that old hard drive will give up the ghost one of these days, while the SSD definitely has a few years' worth of life in it.
-And I'll have to check the benchmarks, maybe we do get some speed improvements.
+And I'll have to check the benchmarks, maybe we do get some speed improvements (more foreshadowing!).

 ----